 Rittenhouse tells Fox News 'not a racist person,' backs BLM

-NEW YORK -- Kyle Rittenhouse, who was acquitted of charges stemming from killing two men and wounding another during the unrest in Kenosha, Wisconsin, that followed the shooting of a Black man by a white police officer, says in a new interview that he's "not a racist person" and supports the Black Lives Matter movement.
+NEW YORK -- Kyle Rittenhouse, who was acquitted of charges stemming from killing two men and wounding another during the unrest that followed the shooting of a Black man by a white police officer, says in a new interview that he's 'not a racist person' and supports the Black Lives Matter movement.

-Rittenhouse was 17 last year when he traveled 20 miles from his home in Antioch to Kenosha, which had been racked with protests in the wake of the Aug.
+Rittenhouse was 17 last year when he traveled 20 miles from his home in Antioch, Illinois, to Kenosha, Wisconsin, which had been racked with protests in the wake of the Aug.
 23 shooting of Jacob Blake.
-The incident and the response in Kenosha -- protests that turned destructive -- became part of the national reckoning over police use of force against Black people following George Floyd's death in Minneapolis the previous May at the hands of police.
+The incident and the response in Kenosha - protests that turned destructive - became part of the national reckoning over police use of force against Black people following George Floyd's death in Minneapolis the previous May at the hands of police.

 The shootings quickly made Rittenhouse a rallying cry for supporters of Second Amendment rights and those angered by the sometimes violent protests seen in some American cities after Floyd's death.